Global Village Foundation

-The Global Village Foundation (GVF) is a non-profit charitable organization which provides education and health care for children and rural villagers in Vietnam and some other countries of Asia.
-Established in 1999 by author and humanitarian Le Ly Hayslip, it is based in the United States.
+The Global Village Foundation (GVF) is a United States-based non-profit organization which provides education and health care for children and rural villagers in Vietnam and some other countries of Asia.
+The non-profit was established in 1999 by author and humanitarian Le Ly Hayslip.

+History

 In 1986, coming back to Vietnam after a 16-year absence, Hayslip was deeply affected by the poor living conditions and devastation there.
 Deciding to make a difference, she initially set up the East Meets West Foundation and later, Global Village Foundation for helping to rebuild and reconstruct her motherland and contributing to the peaceful dialogue between the United States and Vietnam.

+Overview

 The main fields of the foundation operations include: